gairik/Docker_Ansible/README.md

 ```
 docker inspect bridge
 ```
-get the ips and then vim the file /etc/ansible/hosts file and add the end of file
+Get the ips and then vim the file /etc/ansible/hosts file and add the end of file

 ```
 [web]